 Checkerboard Lacing

-The checkerboard lacing technique is a popular option for vans because it creates a unique look.
-Start at the bottom of the shoe and lace up the first two eyelets on each side.
-Then, bring each lace over to the next set of eyelets on the opposite side and feed them through.
-Continue this pattern until you reach the top, and tie the laces in a bow or knot.
+This checkerboard lacing method is very popular on vans due to the look it gives.
+Start from the bottom, lace up the first two eyelets on both sides, then, with each lace, cross over to the next pair of eyelets on the other side and feed through.
+Do this all the way up the shoe and tie off in a bow or knot as one pleases.

 High-Top Lacing

-The high-top lacing technique is designed for vans with high-top designs.
-Start at the bottom and lace up the first few eyelets, making sure to keep the tension even.
-Then, instead of lacing straight up to the top, bring each lace around the ankle and feed them through the opposite side’s eyelets.
-Continue this pattern until you reach the top, and tie the laces in a bow or knot.
-This technique provides additional support around the ankle, making it ideal for activities that require more stability and support.
+This high-top lacing technique is specifically for vans that are high-top in design.
+Starting at the bottom, lace up to just a few eyelets to ensure equal tension.
+At this point, rather than lacing all the way straight up to the top, bring each lace around the ankle and feed them through the opposite side eyelets.
+Do that continuously up until you reach the top, then tie it into a bow or knot.
+This technique provides extra support around the ankle and is therefore very appropriate for those activities where more stability and support may be required.

 Tradeoffs

-The key is to experiment with different lacing techniques and find the one that works best for you.
-Don’t be afraid to try something new and see how it impacts the fit, comfort, and performance of your shoes.
+It’s all about experimenting with the lacing techniques and finding out what really works for you.
+Don’t be afraid to try something new and see how it impacts your shoes’ fitting, comfort, and performance.

 The Impact on Performance

-Lacing your vans may seem like a small detail, but it can have a significant impact on the fit, comfort, and performance of your shoes.
-When deciding how to lace your shoes, consider your foot shape and size, activity, lace length, and personal preference.
-Experiment with different lacing techniques and find the one that works best for you.
-Proper lacing can help improve the shoe’s support, stability, and overall fit, which can translate into better performance.
+Lacing your vans may seem like a minor thing, but it really does affect the fitting, comfort level, and performance of the shoe.
+When you want to know how to lace your shoes, consider things such as the shape and size of your foot, activity, lace length, and personal preference.
+Try different lacing techniques until you find the one that works best for you.
+Proper lacing allows the shoe to provide better support, stability, and overall hold on one’s foot, which allows one to do better.

 References: